openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

 After setup, you can disconnect the gateway from the internet to keep your sensor information private.

-Please note that using the Xiaomi gateway with OpenHAB requires enabling the developer mode and that multiple user reports suggest that it is no longer posible.
+Please note that using the Xiaomi gateway with openHAB requires enabling the developer mode and that multiple user reports suggest that it is no longer possible.
 Zigbee2Mqtt provides an alternative method to integrate Xiaomi devices.

 ## Supported devices